Festivals-App/festivals-database/README.md

 ## Usage

-The database offers two users to access the `festivals_api_database`:
+The database `festivals_api_database` has two users who can access it from a remote machine:
   + `festivals.api.reader` This user is only able to read from the database.
   + `festivals.api.writer` This user can read and write to the database.

+The port is the default MySQL port `3306`

 ## Architecture & Documentation